whitebeard10/ArtVue/README.md

 Aesthetic Online Art Auction Platform

+It's front end has HTML, CSS, js and bacckend has php and MySQL as database.
+This project is also equiped with moderate security as it emplements anti SQL Injection and input sanitisation and basic XSS blocker.

 To clone it make a DB names "artvue" and then inside it paste the 'art_pieces.sql' provided on the SQL directory and you are good to go.

 The landing page should look like this